Agency Information Guide last reviewed August 2024

 About us

-Service NSW is a NSW Government executive agency that joined the Department of Customer Service (DCS) cluster on 1 July 2019.
-We deliver world-class one-stop-shop services for our customers, business and our partner agencies.
+Service NSW is a NSW Government executive agency related to the Department of Customer Service (DCS).
+We deliver one-stop-shop services for our customers, business and our partner agencies.

 Structure and functions